-Who exactly are they?
+Who are they exactly?

-So in what way do the nano-influencers provide something different?
+In what way do the nano-influencers provide something different?
 They guarantee authenticity and credibility!

 What role can brands play in this regard?